 3. What are your greatest influences (artists, experiences, weather, etc.)?

-4. Being the guy behind Formalogic Records, what is your opinion on the ever-changing structure of independent music?
+4. What is your opinion on the ever-changing structure of independent music?

 5. Does making music pay the bills?
 Is it more of a dedicated hobby?

 Not at all, yet.
 It’s not my job, but i’ve been viewing it as a career for years because of what it can potentially be.
 But all it’s done is cost me money.
 A lot of it.
 Studio time isn’t cheap if you desire quality production.
 I’m sure y’all know.
 It adds up over time.
 But in doing so, I’ve learned so much from my engineer Corey.
 He worked on my debut album with me.
 He’s the man.

 6. What do you do for a living, and do you like it?

 I worked at a shoe store for a while, but lately I’ve been studying to get my certificate in audio production.
 Doing freelance photography work.
 Behind and in front of the camera.
 More in front.
 I’ve done photo editing for a few people, and a little bit of modeling for another.
 It’s all been mutual friend/local stuff, but it’s been rad.
 Met a lot of cool people.
 Made a few bucks.